 The Business Management department provides educational programs for future business leaders, managers and those seeking entry-level employment in a variety of business fields.
 Our core commitment is to imbue creativity and innovation, connecting the classroom with real-world business applications.
-The department leverages relationships with the local business community to create internships and activities such as the Business Expo, Global Giving Market, Diamond Challenge and Lunch of Champions.
+The department leverages relationships with the local business community to create internships and activities such as the Business Expo, Global Giving Market and Diamond Challenge.

-Whether you're a business owner, middle management employee, working adult learner or a traditional age student, the Business Management department is prepared to meet your needs to advance your knowledge and skills of today’s business environment.
+Whether you're a business owner, middle management employee, working adult learner or a traditional-age student, the Business Management department is prepared to meet your needs to advance your knowledge about and skills in today’s business environment.

 Learn more about our majors: